CLOSED FOR THE SEASON • Information may be outdated. Add this

 Shortsfest 2018 Entries accepted beginning: August 15, 2017

-Desiree Andrews (Program Associate); Kerry Schmidt; Kerry Schmidt; Kerry Schmidt; Regna Jones (Director of Operations and Education ); Regna Jones (Operations Director ); Susan Wrubel (Executive Director); Susan Wrubel (Executive Director)
+Desiree Andrews (Program Associate); Kerry Schmidt; Kerry Schmidt; Kerry Schmidt; Landon Zakheim (Director of Shorts Programming); Landon Zakheim (Director of Shorts Programming); Landon Zakheim (Director of Shorts Programming); Program Coordinator (Program Coordinator); Regna Jones (Operations Director ); Regna Jones (Operations Director ); Regna Jones (Operations Director ); Susan Wrubel (Executive Director); Susan Wrubel (Executive Director)

 Please see the "Terms and Conditions" below.